makma/fingerprintjs.com/content/blog/the-beginner’s-guide-to-browser-fingerprinting-for-fraud-detection.md

 ## Accuracy

 For a fingerprint to be useful as a method of identifying visitors, it needs to have a high accuracy.
-Our FingerprintJS Pro tool has a 99.5% accuracy rate, which means for every 1,000 visits, 995 are correctly associated with a unique identifier.
+Our Fingerprint Pro tool has a 99.5% accuracy rate, which means for every 1,000 visits, 995 are correctly associated with a unique identifier.

 For the 5 out of 1,000 that are not correctly identified, they can be described as either false positives or false negatives: